karmaniverous/serify-deserify/README.md

 serializers will help you get a `Date` or a `BigInt` into your store and back out again in one piece.

-`serify` solves this problem by encoding those objects (or ones containing them) into ones that `JSON.stringify` can serialize without throwing an exception.
-After these objects are retrieved and deserialized with `JSON.parse`, `deserify` returns them to their original state.
+`serify` solves this problem by encoding those values (or structures containing them) into values that `JSON.stringify` can serialize without throwing an exception.
+After these values are retrieved and deserialized with `JSON.parse`, `deserify` returns them to their original state.

 ## Usage